jxnu-liguobin/dlsRpc/README.md

 - git clone  ```git@github.com:jxnu-liguobin/dlsRpc.git```
 - sbt compile
 - import use IDEA
-- run sbt task: publishM2
+- run sbt task in sbt shell: publishM2

         Default jar files storage repository is "C:/userName/.m2/repository/io/growing/dlsrpc-*_2.12/1.0.13/*.jar" If your maven local repository  is different from this, you need to move all the jar files to your own repository.

 - refresh maven module named benchmark

 Examples